Back to levers

 Type: Compass

-Middle-out is a policy compass: judge policy quality by whether it increases security and real options for regular working households.
+Middle-out is a policy compass: judge policy quality by whether it increases security and practical options for regular working households.

 When the middle is stable: